cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Number of historical versions for `abci.RequestQuery` and state sync snapshots is part of a node configuration, not a chain configuration (configuration implied by the blockchain consensus).
 A configuration should allow to specify number of past blocks and number of past blocks modulo some number (eg: 100 past blocks and one snapshot every 100 blocks for past 2000 blocks).
 Archival nodes can keep all past versions.

 Pruning old snapshots is effectively done by a database.
 Whenever we update a record in `SC`, SMT won't update nodes - instead it creates new nodes on the update path, without removing the old one.
-Since we are snapshoting each block, we need to change that mechanism to immediately remove orphaned nodes from the database.
+Since we are snapshotting each block, we need to change that mechanism to immediately remove orphaned nodes from the database.
 This is a safe operation - snapshots will keep track of the records and make it available when accessing past versions.

-To manage the active snapshots we will either us a DB _max number of snapshots_ option (if available), or will remove DB snapshots in the `EndBlocker`.
+To manage the active snapshots we will either use a DB _max number of snapshots_ option (if available), or we will remove DB snapshots in the `EndBlocker`.
 The latter option can be done efficiently by identifying snapshots with block height and calling a store function to remove past versions.

 #### Accessing old state versions

 One of the functional requirements is to access old state.
 This is done through `abci.RequestQuery` structure.
 The version is specified by a block height (so we query for an object by a key `K` at block height `H`).
 The number of old versions supported for `abci.RequestQuery` is configurable.
 Accessing an old state is done by using available snapshots.
 `abci.RequestQuery` doesn't need old state of `SC` unless the `prove=true` parameter is set.
 The SMT merkle proof must be included in the `abci.ResponseQuery` only if both `SC` and `SS` have a snapshot for requested version.

-Moreover, SDK could provide a way to directly access a historical state.
+Moreover, the SDK could provide a way to directly access a historical state.
 However, a state machine shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.

 We positively [validated](https://github.com/cosmos/cosmos-sdk/discussions/8297) a versioning and snapshot mechanism for querying old state with regards to the database we evaluated.